Korean War Legacy Project

 We Fished In the Basement Of Our House During the Depression

-The house George Geno had growing up had a dirt basement and it would fill with water in the spring.
-His dad would take them to Reese's to buy nets and they would catch fish.
-Not many people can say that they went fishing in their own basement during the Great Depression!
+George Geno’s childhood home had a dirt basement that flooded every spring.
+To make the best of it, he remembers his dad would take them to Reese's to buy nets, and they would catch fish in the basement.
+Not many people can say they went fishing in their own basement during the Great Depression!

 Tags: Civilians,Depression,Food,Home front,Living conditions,Poverty,Pride